 When it comes to flossing, most people regard it as just an optional oral health habit.
 However, it should be complementary.
 In addition to brushing, you should floss at least twice a day.
 No matter how well you brush your teeth, you are still in danger of microorganisms and bacteria, because there are some places that a brush will not access.

 How do you treat a patient using dental floss?

-Flossing regularly is the key to a pretty smile and great dental appearance.
+Flossing regularly is the key to a pretty smile and a great dental appearance.
 The first step to removing the particles between your teeth is finding the right dental floss.
 There are waxed and unwaxed types of dental floss, and some may be flavored while others aren’t.
-Is up to you to select the best floss as per your taste and preference, but you should also check whether the floss has been approved by the dental association.
+Is up to you to select highly recommended floss as per your taste and preference, but you should also check whether the floss has been approved by the dental association.
 If the floss has the state dental association seal, it means it is effective and safe to use.

 Some people have large spaces between the teeth, while others the teeth are closely together.
 A flat, wide dental tape can produce good results when used on spaced teeth, but for teeth that are very close, only thin floss can produce better results.

 To floss your teeth properly, 15 to18 inches of floss will be required.
 Wrap most of the floss around your index or middle figure, then guide the floss between your teeth using the index or middle figure of your other hand.